-When developing for XR-3 and XR-1 Developer Edition, you can mask specific objects to act as a “window” into the real world.
+When developing for Varjo XR-3, you can mask specific objects to act as a “window” into the real world.
 This is especially useful if you want to see real-world elements, such as instruments or controller devices, in the virtual environment.

 Masking a real world object